MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 > [!NOTE]
 > - The pre-set value in the request capacity modal is equal to the total overage value in the environment (the user's overage and the other users' overage).
-> - This ensures that when the additional capacity is assigned to the environment, the user who made the request has its hosted machines or hosted machine groups returned back to compliance.
+> - This ensures that when the additional capacity is assigned to the environment, the user who made the request has their hosted machines or hosted machine groups returned back to compliance.
 > - If the user submits a smaller request, when the additional requested capacity is provisioned to the environment, there’s no guarantee that their own hosted machines or hosted machine groups will return to compliance.
 The extra capacity might be allocated to other in-overage hosted machines / hosted machine groups owned by different users.

 <br><br>